Heat-Stamped vs Laser-Engraved Leather Patches: What's the Difference?

 Flat appearance.
 Because the laser removes material from the surface, the result is essentially a shallow etching.
 There's no real depth or texture to the design.
 It looks printed on rather than pressed in.

 None of this means laser engraving is terrible.
-For certain applications—especially high-volume orders where cost is the main concern—it's a reasonable option.
+For certain applications — especially high-volume orders where cost is the main concern — it's a reasonable option.
 But if you're looking for a premium finish that holds up over years of wear, it's worth understanding what you're getting.

 How Heat-Stamping Works

 The process starts with a custom brass stamp.
-We mill these in-house based on your logo—a precision-cut metal die that captures every detail of your design.
-The stamp is heated to a specific temperature, typically between 300°F and 400°F depending on the leather thickness and design complexity.
+We mill these in our Ottawa workshop based on your logo — a precision-cut metal die that captures every detail of your design.
+The stamp is heated to a specific temperature, then pressed firmly into the leather with consistent pressure.
+The heat and pressure work together to compress the fibres, creating a permanent impression.

 Why Heat-Stamping Produces Better Results